Sabayon/devkit/README.md

     sabayon-createrepo

     REPOSITORY_NAME=mytest REPOSITORY_DESCRIPTION="My Wonderful Repository" sabayon-createrepo

-* REPOSITORY_NAME -- is your repository name id
+* REPOSITORY_NAME -- optional, is your repository name id
-* REPOSITORY_DESCRIPTION -- is your repository description
+* REPOSITORY_DESCRIPTION -- optional, is your repository description
+* PORTAGE_ARTIFACTS -- optional if you use the tools in the same dir, you can specify where portage artifacts (\*.tbz2 files) are (absolute path required)
+* OUTPUT_DIR -- optional, you can specify where the entropy repository will be stored

 You can also put your .tbz2 file externally built inside `entropy_artifacts/` in your workspace folder (you can create it if not already present)  and run `sabayon-createrepo` to generate a repository from them.